schizel19/leetdaily/Source/Day1/README.md

 > Step 5) 2 is even; divide by 2 and obtain 1.
 > Step 6) 1 is odd; subtract 1 and obtain 0.

+## 5. Middle of the Linked List

+Given the head of a singly linked list, return the middle node of the linked list.

+If there are two middle nodes, return the second middle node.

+> Input: head = [1,2,3,4,5]
+> Output: [3,4,5]
+> Explanation: The middle node of the list is node 3.